March 9, 2012

 Three days after their arrival, Lawrence sent John out to gather all the men he could find around their rural wilderness homestead to assist in raising the cabin with the logs they had previously prepared.
 Several families had moved into the area that summer and John returned with seven men who were more than happy to respond to the call.
 By nightfall the Winklers had an 18x20 ft. cabin and a roof.
 Lawrence cut a door, built a fire and the family had a place they could call home.

-Five years later, Lawrence went back to the Government land offices in Canton and purchased the rest of Section 22’s southern half on 23 Apr 1819 in Green, Wayne, Ohio.
+Five years later, Lawrence went back to the Government land offices in Canton and purchased the rest of Section 22’s southern half on 23 Apr 1819 in what had now become Green Township in Wayne County, Ohio.
 Lawrence would own a total of 167 acres between the two southern quadrants of section 22.

 Winkler Family 1840 Census